Ksar el-Kebir

-Ksar el-Kebir (القصر الكبير), also known as al-Qasr al-Kabir, is a city in northwestern Morocco, about 160 km north of Rabat, 32 km east of Larache and 110 km south of Tangier.
-It recorded a population of 126,617 in the 2014 Moroccan census.
+Ksar el-Kebir (القصر الكبير, Spanish : Alcazarquivir), also known as al-Qasr al-Kabir, and Alcazarquivir is a city in northwestern Morocco, about 160 km north of Rabat, 32 km east of Larache and 110 km south of Tangier.
+It recorded a population of 124,701 in the 2024 Moroccan census.

 The name means "the big castle".
 The city is located nearby the Loukous River, making El-Ksar-el-Kebir one of Morocco's richest agricultural regions.
 El-Ksar el-Kebir provides almost 20% of the needed sugar of Morocco.

-Neighbouring cities and towns include Larache, Chefchaouen, Arbawa, and Tatoft.
+Neighbouring cities and towns include Larache, Chefchaouen, Arbaoua, and Tatoft.

 History

-It was first established as a Phoenician colony in the 1st millennium BC.
-Following the Punic Wars, it came under Roman control with the name Oppidum Novum.
+It came under Roman control with the name Oppidum Novum.

 In 1578, King Sebastian of Portugal suffered a crushing defeat in the Battle of Alcácer Quibir at the hands of the King Abd al-Malik of Morocco, which ended Portugal's ambitions to invade and Christianize the Maghreb.
 Both kings died during the battle, as did Abdallah Mohammed, who was allied with Sebastian.
 The death of King Sebastian started the events which led to the temporary union of the crowns of Portugal and Spain under Philip II of Spain.
 King Abd al-Malik's victory gave Morocco substantial strength and international prestige.

 The city experienced substantial growth with the settling of a critical garrison in 1911 as a part of the Spanish protectorate in Morocco.
 After Morocco's independence and the Oued el Makhazine reservoir was built by King Hassan II to manage the Loukkos' river regime, and the city became an important regional agricultural distribution center.